20 Mar Best Air Purifier Without Filters

 - Attractive price

-- Deactivates viruses
+- Deactivates viruses and bacteria

 - Kills dust mites and mold

 - Not very effective for stated coverage

 - Not good for handling smoke